polkadot-developers/substrate-developer-hub.github.io/docs/getting-started/index.md

 ## Products

 Within the Substrate ecosystem, you can build blockchains, smart contracts, and even user interfaces!
-Here is a quick overview of the different products which comprise these spaces:
+Here is a quick overview of the different products which comprise this space:

 * [Substrate](https://github.com/paritytech/substrate): A next generation blockchain development framework built using WebAssembly, Libp2p and GRANDPA Consensus.
 * [ink!](https://github.com/paritytech/ink): A Rust based eDSL for building WebAssembly based smart contracts compatible with Substrate's Contract module.